 Some of my publications include:

 Marriage by Force?
 Contestation over Consent and Coercion in Africa.
 With Annie Bunting and Richard L. Roberts (Athens: Ohio University Press, 2016)

 Amistad's Orphans: An Atlantic Story of Children, Slavery, and Smuggling.
 (New Haven, CT: Yale University Press, 2014)

 Trafficking in Slavery's Wake: Law and the Experiences of Women and Children in Africa.
 With Richard L. Roberts (Athens: Ohio University Press, 2012, "New African Histories" Series)

 Local Foods Meet Global Foodways: Tasting History.
-With Carolyn de la Peña (New York: Routledge/Taylor Francis, 2012)
+With Carolyn de la Peña/Thomas (New York: Routledge/Taylor Francis, 2012)

 Locality, Mobility and 'Nation': Periurban Colonialism in Togo's Eweland, 1900-1960 (Rochester: University of Rochester Press, 2007)

 Intermediaries, Interpreters and Clerks: African Employees and the Making of Colonial Africa.
 With Emily L. Osborn and Richard L. Roberts (Madison: University of Wisconsin Press, 2006) [Reprinted in Paperback 2016]

 "'Your poor boy no father no mother': 'Orphans,' Alienation, and the Perils of Atlantic Child Slave Biography," Biography: An Interdisciplinary Quarterly 36.4 (2013 Fall)